Kyllingene/cramp/README.md

  - playing audio streams

 #### Known bugs:
+ - the MPRIS implementation doesn't emit the `PropertiesChanged` signal

-I don't know of any bugs just now, [open an issue](https://github.com/kyllingene/issue/new) if you find one.
+If you find a bug that isn't listed, [open an issue](https://github.com/kyllingene/issue/new) if you find one.